North African campaign

-The North African campaign of the Second World War took place in North Africa from 10 June 1940 to 13 May 1943.
-It included campaigns fought in the Libyan and Egyptian deserts (Western Desert Campaign, also known as the Desert War) and in Morocco and Algeria (Operation Torch), as well as Tunisia (Tunisia Campaign).
+The North African campaign of World War II took place in North Africa from 11 June 1940 to 13 May 1943, fought between the Allies and the Axis powers.
+It included campaigns in the Libyan and Egyptian deserts (Western Desert campaign, Desert War), in Morocco and Algeria (Operation Torch), and in Tunisia (Tunisia campaign).

-The campaign was fought between the Allies and the Axis Powers.
 The Allied war effort was dominated by the British Commonwealth and exiles from German-occupied Europe.
-The United States officially entered the war in December 1941 and began direct military assistance in North Africa on 11 May 1942.
+The United States entered the war in December 1941 and began direct military assistance in North Africa on 11 May 1942.

-Fighting in North Africa started with the Italian declaration of war on 10 June 1940.
-On 14 June, the British Army's 11th Hussars (assisted by elements of the 1st Royal Tank Regiment, 1st RTR) crossed the border from Egypt into Libya and captured the Italian Fort Capuzzo.
-This was followed by an Italian counter-offensive into Egypt and the capture of Sidi Barrani in September and its recapture by the British in December following a British Commonwealth counteroffensive, Operation Compass.
-During Operation Compass, the Italian 10th Army was destroyed and the German Afrika Korps—commanded by Erwin Rommel, who later became known as "The Desert Fox"—was dispatched to North Africa in February 1941 during Operation Sonnenblume to reinforce Italian forces in order to prevent a complete Axis defeat.
+Fighting in North Africa started with the British raids on Italian Libya on 11 June 1940 after Italy's entry into the Second World War on the German side.
+On 14 June, the British 11th Hussars and part of the 1st Royal Tank Regiment, (1st RTR) crossed the border from Egypt into Libya and captured Fort Capuzzo.
+This was followed by an Italian counter-offensive into Egypt and the capture of Sidi Barrani in September.
+The British recaptured Sidi Barrani in December during Operation Compass.
+The Italian 10th Army was destroyed and the German Afrika Korps was dispatched to North Africa in February 1941 in Operation Sonnenblume to reinforce the Italians and prevent an Axis defeat.